mickahouan/obsidian-mcp-server/README.md

 **Connect your AI models to your Obsidian vault!**
 An MCP (Model Context Protocol) server providing tools to interact with your Obsidian vault.
 Enables LLMs and AI agents to perform vault operations like reading, writing, searching, and listing files via the MCP standard, leveraging the [Obsidian Local REST API plugin](https://github.com/coddingtonbear/obsidian-local-rest-api).

-Built on the [`cyanheads/mcp-ts-template`](https://github.com/cyanheads/mcp-ts-template), this server follows a modular architecture:
+Built on the [`cyanheads/mcp-ts-template`](https://github.com/cyanheads/mcp-ts-template), this server follows a modular architecture.

 > **Note:** This server requires the Obsidian Local REST API plugin to be installed and configured in your Obsidian vault.